|

 • In 2019, the organ was acquired by SJB and reconfigured for the new church.
 The organ and its current specifications are included in the Pipe Organ Database of the Organ Historical Society.

 • There is the possibility of a console upgrade and slight tonal expansion.
-The organ may be heard every week and serves a vast and fine repertoire, adding luster bold & subtle to the aesthetic of our celebration.
-Our Director of Music Ministry is a member of the Cincinnati Chapter American Guild of Organists and shares an enthusiasm for the many compelling educational and enrichment possibilities of the pipe organ such as creative hymn introductions, harmonizations, registrations, and improvisations.
+The organ may be heard every week and serves a vast and fine repertoire, adding luster bold and subtle to our celebration.
+Our director of music is a member of the Cincinnati Chapter American Guild of Organists and shares an enthusiasm for the many compelling educational and enrichment possibilities of the organ such as creative hymn introductions, harmonizations, and improvisations.

-• More information and weekly prelude & postlude, updated Thursday evenings, are available at our Organ Corner.
+• More information and weekly selections, periodically updated, are available at our Organ Corner.